ot/succinct/README.md

 ### Supported systems ###

-The code has been developed and tested mainly on Linux, but it has been tested also on Mac OS X and Windows 7.
+The library is developed and tested mainly on Linux and Mac OS X, and it has been tested also on Windows 7.

-The code has been tested only on x86-64.
-Compiling it on 32bit architectures would probably require some work.
+The code is designed for 64-bit architectures.
+It has been tested on 32-bit Linux as well, but it is significantly slower.
+To compile the library on 32-bit architectures it is necessary to disable intrinsics support, passing -DSUCCINCT_USE_INTRINSICS=OFF to cmake.

 ### Building on Unix ###